01

 Campus Sartorius in France

-Development of an evolving masterplan and design of a mixed-use architectural and landscape complex.
+Development of an adaptable masterplan and design of a mixed-use architectural and landscape ensemble.

-The Sartorius Stedim Biotech campus project in Aubagne is part of a dynamic of growth and modernization of biotechnological infrastructure.
-Nestled between the majestic Sainte-Baume and Saint-Cyr mountain ranges, in the heart of the Plaine des Jouques business park, the site specializes in the development and manufacturing of sterile solutions for the pharmaceutical industry.
+The Sartorius Stedim Biotech campus project in Aubagne is part of a growth and modernization dynamic for biotechnological infrastructures.
+Located between the majestic Sainte-Baume and Saint-Cyr mountain ranges, at the heart of the Plaine des Jouques business park, this site specializes in the development and manufacturing of sterile solutions for the pharmaceutical industry.

-Our teams were commissioned to design an evolving masterplan specifically tailored to the biotechnology sector.
-The campus includes cleanroom production areas, a logistics and storage platform, as well as the French headquarters offices of the group.
+Our teams were tasked with designing an evolving master plan specifically tailored to the biotechnology sector.
+The campus includes cleanroom production areas, a logistics and storage platform, as well as the offices for the group’s French headquarters.

-Our goal is to create a functional, aesthetic, and environmentally respectful campus that fosters creativity and innovation.
-The construction, carried out on an occupied site, is organized in several phases—from the development of the masterplan to the progressive construction of buildings—ensuring optimal execution and continuity of operations.
+Our goal is to create a functional, aesthetic, and environmentally friendly campus that fosters creativity and innovation.
+The construction on an occupied site is organized in several phases, from the development of the master plan to the progressive construction of buildings, ensuring optimal execution and continuity of operations.

 Client : Sartorius Stedim Biotech